danielsaidi/EmojiKit/Sources/EmojiKit/EmojiKit.docc/Articles/Emojis-Article.md

 Emoji("😀").localizedName(for: .swedish)  // Leende Ansikte
 ```

+EmojiKit is currently localized in:

+* English
+* Swedish

-EmojiKit is currently only localized in English, but anyone can contribute to provide support for more locales.
-See the `Sources/EmojiKit/Resources` folder for information on how to localize emojis.
+Anyone can contribute to provide support for more locales.
+See the `Resources` folder for information on how to localize emojis.

 ## Skin tones